bacadra/pulsar-language-tasklist/README.md

 - Support for `~text~`, `*text*`, `_text_`, `$text$` and ``text` `` formats.
 - Tasklists can be included using the `tasklist` selector.
 - Two space indentation is recommended.
-- Outline & folding are provided by [navigation-panel](https://github.com/bacadra/pulsar-navigation-panel).
+- Outline & folding is provided by [navigation-panel](https://github.com/bacadra/pulsar-navigation-panel).

 ## Customization